sveltejs/rfcs/text/0000-targeted-slots.md

 <svelte:element targeted:name/>
 ```

+(With that case, there are some "Unresolved questions" about bindings}

 ---

 The ability to not add `this="tagName"` for `<svelte:element/>` - because `this="tagName"` can be added in `Parent`, or in `Child`.